The Business of Death: Cremation vs Embalming

 Unbeknownst to many who don’t live in the US, Death is a very lucrative industry.
 And if the Indians think that the Haridwar-based Sati-Ghat side Panda (pandit) is asking for too much when he demands Rs 2000 (~$40), then one has to look at the proportions of spending one has to do in US on death.
 And, the way trends are in the US, the Death Industry is worried as….
 Hell!!

 As per a rather morbidly named “Cremation Association of North America” – the cremations are up as over 30% of the Americans choose cremations compared to 6% in 1975.
+In fact, cremation is the hottest trend in the US now.
 One reason could be, as this article points out –

 The funeral industry is in the midst of a transition of titanic proportions.
 America is secularizing at a rapid pace, with almost 25% of the country describing itself as un-church.
 Americans, embracing a less religious view of the afterlife, are now asking for a “spiritual” funeral instead of a religious one.
 And cremation numbers are up.

 But I think the more important reason is the cost of it all.

 Talking with funeral directors at the conference, I began to realize the scope of the crisis spurred by the rise of cremation and its new importance.
 As one former funeral director said, “If the family wanted a cremation, we’d say ‘That’ll be $595,’ hand them the urn and show them the door.
 Not anymore though.”
 The industry is scrambling to find a way to add value-added cremation services to remain solvent.

 As I said, if one hates the Sati-ghat-side Pandit for using the occasion of the death of your loved one to extract a thousand Rupees more from you, the talk of the Funeral Directors in US wil make you want to call them “Devil incarnates”!